zamweis/tetris/README.md

 ## Features

-- **Tetris Block Movement and Rotation:** Includes left/right movement, piece rotation, and fast dropping functionality.
+- **Tetris Block Movement and Rotation:** Includes left/right movement, clockwise and counterclockwise rotation (using A and D keys), and fast dropping functionality.
 - **Collision Detection and Line Clearing:** Prevents overlapping of pieces, clears complete lines, and increases the score.
 - **GUI Integration:** Utilizes Java Swing components for an interactive graphical user interface, with different panels for game area and next shape previews.
 - **Score Tracking and Level Progression:** Automatically adjusts difficulty as the game progresses, keeping track of the player's score and level.